The data revolution

 Looking to the future

 With the explosion of data, edge computing can solve latency challenges and enable companies to take better advantage of opportunities leveraging a cloud computing architecture.
-Ultimately edge data centres bring bandwidth intensive content closer to the end user and latency-sensitive applications closer to the data.
+Ultimately edge data centers bring bandwidth intensive content closer to the end user and latency-sensitive applications closer to the data.